 Some common types of planning matters that you can apply to VCAT include:

-- review a decision by a municipal council to refuse you a planning permit
+- Review a decision by Council to refuse your application for a planning permit

-- review a failure by a municipal council to decide your planning permit application within time
+- Review a failure by Council to decide your planning application within the statutory timeframe

-- review conditions included by a municipal council in a planning permit it has granted
+- Review conditions included by Council in your planning permit

-- review a decision by a municipal council to grant a planning permit if you objected to the council against the grant of a permit
+- Review a decision by Council to grant a planning permit if you were an objector

-- enforce a planning permit or a planning scheme
+- Enforce a planning permit or planning scheme

 The VCAT Process

 The process often varies between cases depending on the nature and complexity of the issue.
-Some cases may take 15 minutes to resolve, while others may take a day and in exceptional circumstances, it may take several weeks to hear a case.
+Some cases may take 15 minutes to resolve, while others may take a day or over many days.